Pupil Premium Policy

 We have used it to employ staff and provide training to those staff in order to deliver the approaches listed below.

-We actively follow and act upon research from EEF which focuses on the effective support for children.
+We actively follow and act upon research which focuses on the effective support for children.
 We choose approaches which have proven impact for children of all abilities including the more able:

 · Feedback for children.
 Feedback which is supportive and enables children to develop independent learning skills.
 By focusing not only on the ‘what’ but the ‘how’ children develop effective learning habits.
 Our Marking and Targeting Policy is a practical example of where this can be seen in school.